data-integrations/wrangler/docs/directives/parse-as-csv.md

 ## Syntax
 ```
-parse-as-csv <column-name> <delimiter> <skip-on-error>
+parse-as-csv <column> <delimiter> [<header=true|false>]
 ```

-The `<column-name>` specifies the column in the record that should be parsed as CSV using the specified `<delimiter>`.
-If there are empty lines in the input that need to be skipped, set `<skip-on-error>` to `true`; by default, it is set to `false`.
+The `<column>` specifies the column in the record that should be parsed as CSV using the specified `<delimiter>`.
+If there are empty lines in the input that need to be skipped, set `<header>` to `true`; by default, it is set to `false`.

-## Example
+## Examples

 Consider a single line from a consumer complaint CSV file.
 Each line of the CSV file is added as a record:
 ```
 {
-  "body": "07/29/2013,Consumer Loan,Vehicle loan,Managing the loan or lease,,,,Wells Fargo & Company,VA,24540,,N/A,Phone,07/30/2013,Closed with explanation,Yes,No,468882"
+  "body": "07/29/2013,Consumer Loan,Vehicle Loan,Managing the loan or lease,,,,Wells Fargo & Company,VA,24540,,N/A,Phone,07/30/2013,Closed with explanation,Yes,No,468882"
 }
 ```

 Applying this directive:
 ```
-parse-as-csv body , true
+parse-as-csv body ,
 ```

 would result in this record:
 ```
 {
-  "body": "07/29/2013,Consumer Loan,Vehicle loan,Managing the loan or lease,,,,Wells Fargo & Company,VA,24540,,N/A,Phone,07/30/2013,Closed with explanation,Yes,No,468882",
+  "body": "07/29/2013,Consumer Loan,Vehicle Loan,Managing the loan or lease,,,Wells Fargo & Company,VA,24540,,N/A,Phone,07/30/2013,Closed with explanation,Yes,No,468882",
   "body_1": "07/29/2013",
-  "body_2": "Consumer Loan,Vehicle loan",
+  "body_2": "Consumer Loan",
-  "body_3": "Managing the loan or lease",
+  "body_3": "Vehicle Loan",
-  "body_4": null,
+  "body_4": "Managing the loan or lease",
   "body_5": null,
   "body_6": null,
   "body_7": "Wells Fargo & Company",